From Spiritual Bypassing to Embodied Spirituality

 Here’s what’s rarely said about spiritual bypassing: it often comes from a genuine longing for healing.
 The turn toward light, love, something larger than the wound; usually one that Western medicine or talk therapy couldn’t heal.

 That impulse is not the problem.
-It is bypassing the body on the way there.
+It is the bypassing the body on the way there that is.

 Real compassion, the kind that doesn’t collapse under pressure, has weight to it.
 It knows how to hold both the tenderness and the difficulty.
 It can be present with pain without immediately trying to transform or transcend it.